 Cooked bones can splinter into sharp pieces that cause internal damage, and these bones are dangerous choking hazards.

 4. Guests Can Cause Anxiety

-If you’re having a lot of guests over, ringing the doorbell and going in and out, it can cause anxiety in cats that aren’t used to all the commotion.
+However, if you are having any guests over who might ring the doorbell and go in and out, it can cause anxiety in cats who aren’t used to all the commotion.
 The strange faces and odd smells of new people entering their territory can be frightening and cause cats to engage in nervous behavior or even bolt if the door is left open.

 Make sure your cat is secure and that doors that lead outside are always shut when not in use.
 Inform your guests not to let your cat out.